Alyissa428/LunchBuddies/README.md

 Once you have launched the app, simply use the suggested commands to interact with the chatbot, build your profile and start finding lunch buddies!

+## Back-End Design

+Our app uses MongoDB to store existing Users and their growing profile as they answer more questions.
+To calculate which users to recommend for Lunch Buddies, our app uses a unique AI Heuristic algorithm that applies weights to a variety of questions and answers in the database and calculates compatibility through front and back-propogation.
+Over time, our AI gets to know the users better and improves its accuracy.

 ## Developer Guidelines:

 [Link to Chatbot API documentation](https://learn.microsoft.com/en-us/microsoftteams/platform/bots/what-are-bots)